Sleep and Insomnia

 There are many things that may prevent you from sleeping at night – though sometimes there’s no apparent reason whatsoever.
 However, the main culprits include the following:

 Worrying about work, relationships, money and health can keep your mind active at night.
 And when you find it difficult to switch off, it can be almost impossible to get to sleep.
 On the other hand, you may be able to fall asleep without much of a problem, but you could wake during the night and start having worrying thoughts.
 Even becoming stressed out about not being able to sleep can keep you awake.

 Sleep problems can be a symptom of depression, as well as other mental health conditions such as bipolar disorder, and anxiety disorders including post-traumatic stress disorders, generalised anxiety and panic disorder.
 Read more about the signs and symptoms of depression.

 There are lots of reasons your health may be keeping you awake at night.
-Insomnia can caused by conditions that cause chronic pain, such as arthritis and other joint or muscle problems, or conditions that cause breathing difficulties, such as asthma and chronic obstructive pulmonary disease (COPD).
+Insomnia can be caused by conditions that cause chronic pain, such as arthritis and other joint or muscle problems, or conditions that cause breathing difficulties, such as asthma and chronic obstructive pulmonary disease (COPD).

 According to the NHS, insomnia can also be caused by underlying health conditions such as heart disease, neurological disease (Parkinson’s or Alzheimer’s disease, for instance), hormonal problems (such as overactive thyroid), urinary incontinence, prostate problems and sleep disorders including sleep apnoea and restless legs syndrome.
 Menopause-related hot flushes can also disrupt and cause poor sleep.